spiffe/helm-charts-flex/CONFIGURATION.md

 | agent.healthCheck.livePath    | string | "/live"     |
 | agent.healthCheck.readyPath   | string | "/ready"    |

+> Note: The livePath indicates if the agent has died.
+> While the readyPath indicates if the agent is capable of processing requests.

 One may override one or more of these values by setting them in the values.yaml file or in the "set" command line interfaces associated with your deployment.